K. K. Yeo: Career: Theologian, educator, academic

 Inducted as an elected member of Studiorum Novi Testamenti Societas (SNTS: Society of New Testament Studies) in 1999, Yeo is also a full member of the Society of Biblical Literature (since 1987) and the Chicago Society of Biblical Research (since 1996).
 He has served numerous societies, journals, and institutions as an academic committee member, research fellow, and advisory consultant.

 Yeo is best known for his work advocating for cross-cultural biblical hermeneutics, as found in his dissertation, later published as Rhetorical Interaction in 1 Corinthians 8 and 10: A Formal Analysis with Implications for a Cross-Cultural, Chinese Hermeneutic and his second English book, What Has Jerusalem to Do with Beijing: Biblical Interpretation from a Chinese Perspective.
 His approach includes the comparison and contrast of biblical and Chinese classical texts, in order to look for similar and unique themes or events as points of mutual critical engagement—"reading the Bible culturally and reading classical cultural texts biblically.”
+See also his Musing with Confucius and Paul and Zhuangzi and James(Chinese edition published in 2012 in Shanghai).